PALS - Peer Assisted Learning & Support

 The Benefits for PALS leaders

-- Certified training from the UK National Centre for PASS (University of Manchester).
+- Certified training from the International Centre for PASS (University of Lund).

 - Enhanced employability skills applicable to the workforce such as leadership, communication, teamwork etc.

 - College recognition of PALS Leaders commitment.

 - Skills and experience gained will be a valuable addition to C.V.

 - Volunteering as a PALS Leader increases senior students’ knowledge of course work by developing their critical thinking and problem solving skills.

 - PALS helps First Years successfully transition to Higher Education.